for the Social Credit

 A printing press

-On July 14, 1972, at Louis Even's request, the “Pilgrims of Saint Michael” had the joy of being granted by their Bishop, the Most.
-Rev. Albert Sanschagrin, then Bishop of St. Hyacinthe, Que., the permission to have the Blessed Sacrament in their chapel at the House of Saint Michael, and to have the Holy Mass celebrated there.
-The good Oblate Fathers are now in charge of these religious services.
-Besides attending Holy Mass every day, following in the footsteps of Louis Even, the Pilgrims also recite the Rosary daily (15 decades), the Angelus, and the Saint Michael Chaplet.
+On July 14, 1972, at Louis Even's request, the Pilgrims of Saint Michael had the privilege of being granted by their local Bishop, H.E.
+Albert Sanschagrin, then Bishop of St Hyacinthe, the permission to keep the Blessed Sacrament in their chapel at the House of Saint Michael and to have the Holy Mass celebrated there.
+Religious services are provided by the Oblate Fathers and local clergy.
+Besides attending Holy Mass every day, following in the footsteps of Louis Even, the Pilgrims recite the Rosary daily, the Angelus and the Saint Michael Chaplet.

 In 1975, the House of the Immaculate was built, once again with volunteer workers, under Fernand Morin's expert supervision.
 Bishop Sanschagrin presided in person over the blessing of the chapel dedicated to the Immaculate.

 After a life of complete devotion to the service of God and neighbor, Louis Even passed away at the age of 89 years and six months, on September 27, 1974.
 In Heaven, he would celebrate two days later on September 29, the great Archangel, Saint Michael, his Movement's Patron Saint.

 Louis Even was the man who changed the course of our lives.
 We pay a tender homage to him, and we carry on with his Work.